bikashguptabg/highcloudsairlines/README.md

 # High Clouds Airlines Capstone Project - Excel, Power BI, Tableau, SQL & PowerPoint Presentation
 A comprehensive analysis of High Cloud Airlines, focusing on optimizing performance and enhancing operations of the airline industry.
 As part of this project, I built 3 interactive dashboards in Excel, Power & Tableau and fired SQL queries to validate all the values.

-#Important - All the files have been attached to the repository, however Excel file and the SQL files is only available to download using this link below:
+#Important - All the files available to download using this link below:

 https://drive.google.com/drive/folders/1TAM_0r5LdjNFNeoMiZxcLKiCjvoHdZJW?usp=sharing